 CITY’S JULY 4 CELEBRATION TO AFFECT TRAFFIC ON BOTH SIDES OF THE RIVER

-With two launch pads for fireworks, traffic on the south side of the river will be affected at different times during the evening.
-MacCorkle Avenue will be closed between Porter Road and U.S. 119, starting at 6 p.m., although eastbound traffic to access the South Side Bridge will be permitted via Thayer and Ferry Street until 9:30 p.m.
-At that time, Thayer and Ferry streets, the South Side Bridge and Loudon Heights Road between the South Side Bridge and Grosscup Road will be closed in preparation for the fireworks show.
+MacCorkle Avenue will be closed between Porter Road and U.S. 119, starting at 6:00 p.m.
+Eastbound traffic to access the South Side Bridge will be permitted via Thayer and Ferry Street until 9:30 p.m.
+Thayer and Ferry Streets, the South Side Bridge and Loudon Heights Road between the South Side Bridge and Grosscup Road will close at 9:30 p.m. in preparation for the fireworks show.